"My stomach has been hurting after everything I eat. I'm at a place where everything feels potentially harmful. What should I do?"

 When Eating Cooked Foods

 In terms of cooked foods: aim for boiled foods.
 Avoid frying, baking, deep-frying, toasting, etc. Also, avoid wheat and barley.
-Gluten has been shown to be a problem in all cases for over 30,000 patients who had stomach discomfort.
+According to Dr. Ritamarie, gluten has been shown to be a problem in all cases for over 30,000 patients who had stomach discomfort.

 Rice noodles, millet, brown rice, t'eff, quinoa, amaranth, etc, can easily take the place of wheat products.